-For example, dead trees, either standing or fallen, can be full of life.
+For example, dead trees can be full of life.
 You can find different types of beetles and various other insects hidden among the leaves.
 The most difficult part is to spot the tiny little animals and to get them in focus.
-Most insects can be quite skittish.
+Most insects are skittish.

 This post will teach you what you need for great insect photography.
 A heavy dose of patience is a must-have, but so are the right equipment and the know-how to get brilliant shots.